 Though we enjoyed eating Carrot Salsa Roja Chilaquiles with a mishmash of ingredients like queso fresco, pickled chilis, fennel and carrot coleslaw, we were equally satisfied by a Turkey Butcher sandwich flavored with preserved lemons, honey, mayonnaise, apple butter and pickled dijon.

 Don’t skip Echo if you have dietary limitations.
-Keeping with its California theme, Echo’s menu includes numerous Gluten and Dairy Free dishes.
+Keeping with its California theme, Echo’s menu includes numerous Gluten Free and Dairy Free dishes.

 Echo is located at 95 Rue d’Aboukir, 75002 Paris, France.